Quercus marilandica: Distribution and habitat

-The blackjack oak can be found from Long Island to Florida, west as far as Texas, Oklahoma, and Nebraska.
+The blackjack oak can be found from Long Island in New York to Florida, west as far as Texas, Oklahoma, and Nebraska.
 There are reports of a few isolated populations in southern Michigan, but these appear to represent introductions.

 The species grows in poor, thin, dry, rocky or sandy soils where few other woody plants can thrive, usually on low ground, from sea level up to approximately 2800 ft in altitude.
 Some sources say that it does not have the beautiful form of many oaks, but is nonetheless a valuable tree for growing in problem sites.
 Some say that the tree is "tough but ugly", but also underappreciated.
 At times the tree has even been actively eradicated to provide room for trees deemed to be more commercially valuable.

 It is sometimes an understory tree in pine stands on sandy knolls in the southeastern US.
 Along the coastal plain of New Jersey the probability of finding this species is increased in relatively sunny, open areas such as those near coastal salt marshes.
 It often occurs near scarlet and post oaks as well as pitch pine; understory companions include winged sumac, bracken, sweetfern, and bayberry, and can be found as far north as parts of Ohio and New York.

 A variety, Quercus marilandica Münchhausen var. ashei Sudworth, grows in the western portions of its range – northern Texas, Oklahoma, and into southern Kansas.
 In this area, blackjack and post oak form a semi-savanna area composed of forested strips intermixed with prairie grass glades along the eastern edge of the southern Great Plains.
 This semi-savanna is known as the Cross Timbers.
 Scrub forms of Q. marilandica dominate on many chert glades along with Q. stellata in Arkansas's Ozark plateau.